Jam Thumbprint Cookies

 Tips for the Best Thumbprint Cookies

-• Use a Medium-Colored Baking Sheet: Try to use a medium-colored baking sheet for this recipe.
+• Use a medium-colored baking sheet.
+Try to use a medium-colored baking sheet for this recipe.
 Lighter colored baking sheets cause cookies to spread more, and darker baking sheets cause them to spread less and brown more on the bottom.
 A medium-colored sheet is just right!

-• Avoid Chilling the Dough: There’s no need to refrigerate this cookie dough.
+• Avoid chilling the dough.
+There’s no need to refrigerate this cookie dough.
 You can if you’d like to, but I found that the cookies actually did more spreading after being refrigerated, so keep that in mind.

 How to Store these Cookies

-I recommend keeping these cookies in an airtight container or resealable bag.
+• Store the cookies airtight.
+I recommend keeping these jam thumbprint cookies in an airtight container or resealable bag.
 On the counter, they’ll last for about 3 days.
 If you store them in the fridge, they’ll stay good for up to a week.
-If you want to store them long-term, you can keep them in the freezer for up to 3 months.

 Watch How To Make Them